gardener-attic/dnslb-controller-manager/README.md

 | |`dnsname`| DNS name of the load balancer |
 | `dns_reconcile_duration` | | Duration of a DNS reconcilation run |
 | `dns_reconcile_interval` | | Duration between two DNS reconcilations |

-## Plugins

-Go plugins can be used to add new independently developed DNS provider types.
-The plugins must be placed in a dedicated folder, which is specified by the `--plugin-dir`  option

-A DNS provider type must implement the [`DNSProviderType`](pkg/controller/dns/provider/type.go#L27) interface found in package `github.com/gardener/dnslb-controller-manager/pkg/controller/dns/provider`.

-The main package must provide a variable called `Name` of type `string` containing the name of the plugin.
-To register a provider type it has to implement an `init` function registering the provided provider types.
-For example:

-		func init() {
-			provider.RegisterProviderType("aws", &AWSProviderType{})
-		}

-The specified name can then be used in the `DNSProvider` kubernetes resources to add a dedicated set of hosted zones handled by this provider type.